topappfield/torch_control/README.md

 # torch_control

 A Flutter plugin for torch/flashlight/lamp control.
-Offers API for:
+It offers API for:
 * checking if torch is available
 * turning the torch on and off
 * toggling the torch